Our Mission

 Gabrielle Antonioli

 Gabrielle grew up in the mountains of Montana and though she started out in the biological sciences, is finishing an MSc. in Snow Science from Montana State University.
 She founded & manages the American Avalanche Association (A3) Resilience Project.
 She has worked with the Boise State University CryoGARS group and SnowEx campaigns, and has guided and educated across the mountains of Idaho, Montana, and Wyoming.
 You’ll find her forecasting for the Going-to-the-Sun Road in Glacier National Park in Montana in the spring.
-In the summer, she enjoys painting, climbing, and running in the sun.
+Her main passions are sharing the curiosities of snow with others and time with friends in the mountains.

 Alex Drinkard

-Alex grew up around Spokane, WA where his fascination for mountains and deep powder snow began.
-His Forest Service career started in silviculture while obtaining a BS in Environmental Science from Portland State University.
-Transitioning to wildland fire enabled him to spend winters in the remote landscapes of British Columbia gaining extensive backcountry knowledge by blending his passion for motorized and human powered travel.
-Since 2020, he has worked for the Bridger-Teton National Forest as a snow ranger and with the avalanche center.
-Alex is stoked to continually engage with all the incredible local communities of snow enthusiasts across the forecast zones to evolve and improve BTAC.
+Alex grew up near Spokane, WA where his fascination for mountains and deep powder snow began.
+His career with the US Forest Service started in silviculture while obtaining a BS in Environmental Science from Portland State University.
+Transitioning to wildland fire enabled him to spend winters gaining extensive backcountry knowledge by blending his passion for splitboarding and snowmobiling.
+Since 2020, he has worked for the Bridger-Teton National Forest with the avalanche center and snow ranger programs.
+When Alex isn’t digging pits, tracking layers, or adding up snowfall he enjoys gliding downhill sideways on a piece of wood.

 Mike Rheam